When does the summer transfer window close? 2022 deadline explained for Premier League and EFL clubs

-The summer transfer is well underway, with clubs from all across the English footballing pyramid bidding to improve their squads ahead of the 2022/23 campaign.
+English football is into the latter stages of this summer’s transfer window, with clubs from all across the English footballing pyramid still bidding to improve their squads ahead of the 2022/23 campaign.

 But with weeks left to go, you can guarantee that there’ll be plenty more transfer action to follow, and countless twists and turns to come before the market closes.